ShivamBhosale/100DaysOfCode/index.md

 ## Day 79 - Bank Marketing Data (Decision Tree)
 Performed some basic data analysis on a bank data and applied decision tree method on it to predict whether the customer will subscribe or not.

+## Day 80 - Fake News Classification using LSTM
+I performed LSTM on a news dataset to identify the fake news.